dotnet/machinelearning-samples/samples/csharp/getting-started/AnomalyDetection_CreditCardFraudDetection/Readme.md

 Building a model includes:

-- Preapre the data and split data for training and tests
+- Prepare the data and split data for training and tests.

 - Load the data with TextLoader by specifying the type name that holds data's schema to be mapped with datasets.